HIRO-group/roboskin/README.md

 ## Documentation
 Write documents of your new `function`/`class`/`feature` and explain what it does.
-Writing documents is hard, but it helps others understanding of what you implemented and how to use it.
+Writing documents is hard, but it helps others' understanding of what you implemented and how to use it.

 ### Style
 We use **numpy style docstring**. <br>